 When it comes to the gameplay of Gundam SEED Advance, it is split into two different types; Battle and Exploration.
 The majority of the world building and dialogue between characters happens in Exploration mode, whilst the combat (obviously) happens in Battle mode.

-When in Exploration mode, you can move around the Archangel battle ship and interact with the crew.
+When in Exploration mode, you can move around the Archangel battleship and interact with the crew.
 This leads to “quests” of sorts, as well as just general NPC dialogue.
 The different choices you made during the dialogue also determines who and what you can interact with at any one given time, meaning that the replay value of the game is really high for a GameBoy Advance game.

 Moving around the ship involves navigating yourself, portrayed as a red dot, to the various different sections of a map overlay.
 This means that it is quick and easy to move around, but also means that the developers could fit more data onto the cartridge for everything else.
-Had they chosen to have a fully animated, sprite based Archangel, the amount of memory it would take up on the cartridge would mean other parts of the game would be lost.
+Had they chosen to have a fully animated, sprite-based Archangel, the amount of memory it would take up on the cartridge would mean other parts of the game would be lost.
 By choosing to use a basic map system, the developers allowed for the additional content I mentioned previously.

 In terms of Battle mode, it is also split into two parts; the Strategy menu before the battle, and then the battle itself.

 The strategy menu initially has Murrue Ramius explaining the formation of the enemy, and which directions they will attack from.
-Following this information, you are then able to choose which version of the Gundam’s battle pack you want equiped and, later in the game, who you want as support for the battle.
+Following this information, you are then able to choose which version of the Gundam’s battle pack you want equipped and, later in the game, who you want as support for the battle.
 This adds a huge tactical element to the game, especially as the battles get more intense further into the game.

 After you’ve made your selection, you’ll find yourself outside of the Archangel, now in the battle itself.

 When in battle, the game switched to a different view point, having a top down view of the map with your Mobile Suit in the middle.
 A radar on the bottom right shows you the nearby enemy locations, and the GUI in the top left shows your health and energy.
 From here, you have to fly around and get close to the enemy.
-Then, by pressing A you shoot out a target lock on system which, if it connects to an enemy, allows you to then press B to attack with you currently equipped weapon (each Mobile Suit variation has two weapons, which can be cycled through).
+Then, by pressing A you shoot out a target lock-on system which, if it connects to an enemy, allows you to then press B to attack with you currently equipped weapon (each Mobile Suit variation has two weapons, which can be cycled through).

 Attacks take the form of two cutscenes; the first shows you performing the attack, whilst the second shows whether the enemy gets hit, and if they do, how much damage they take.
 This is also the same for when an enemy attacks you, only in reverse.
 These cutscenes add a huge amount to the action of the game, as without them, the basic sprites would not allow for exciting combat animations.

-All in all, the gameplay is pretty basic, but extremely entertaining, making the most of the GameBoy Advance to bring one of more unique and engaging Gundam games out there.
+All in all, the gameplay is pretty basic, but extremely entertaining, making the most of the GameBoy Advance to bring one of the more unique and engaging Gundam games out there.